LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Conclusion

-\textbf{Limitations.} During the tuning process of \llavaguard~models, human supervision was applied solely to \textit{category} and \textit{rating} entries, while the \textit{rationales} were generated synthetically.
+\paragraph{Limitations.} During the tuning process of \llavaguard~models, human supervision was applied solely to \textit{category} and \textit{rating} entries, while the \textit{rationales} were generated synthetically.
 Additionally, the annotation of our dataset was largely guided by the default policy outlined in App.~\ref{sec:fullpolicy}.
-We encourage future work to explore annotations that consider varying policies.
-The computational cost is still significant compared to lightweight classifiers, especially for auditing large datasets.
-Hence, more investigation is needed into improving \llavaguard's efficiency, e.g.~applying quantization.
-For the safety taxonomy, we acknowledge the limited presentation in this work.
-As highlighted previously, safety is highly context- and situation-dependent, making a single general definition often impractical.
-However, we argue that, much like in law-making, defining a set of general rules for safety is reasonable.
-Furthermore, our \llavaguard~models are currently all based on \llava.
-Yet, they are agnostic to the underlying VLM, and newer models can be integrated easily.
+While we incorporated policy permutations during training to accommodate diverse policy specifications, we encourage future work to explore annotations that consider varying policies.
+The tradeoff between computational cost and performance is an important consideration, especially when auditing large-scale datasets and runtime monitoring generative models.
+To address this, we provide both smaller (0.5B) and larger (7B) checkpoints to accommodate varying requirements.
+We recognize that this work's safety taxonomy provides foundational coverage of the safety categories, offering opportunities for further expansion and refinement.
+As previously mentioned, safety is highly context- and situation-dependent, which makes a single, universal definition and taxonomy often impractical.
+Yet, we argue that, much like in law-making, our taxonomy adopts a reasonable approach by defining a set of general safety rules.
+Moreover, \llavaguard~already demonstrates remarkable capabilities in handling different policies, as evidenced by its high PES values.
+Moreover, as more powerful open VLMs become available, it is expected that \llavaguard~will continue to improve, given that it is agnostic to its underlying VLM.
+Finally, while \llavaguard~shows robust performance overall, there remain a small number of challenging cases—such as images close to decision boundaries or images containing complex embedded text—which may still occasionally result in misclassifications (see App.Sec.\ref{sec:app_failure}).

-\textbf{Societal Impact.} \llavaguard~generally promotes safety for visual datasets and generative models.
-However, as with any tool, it may also face dual use.
-First, it might be misused to intentionally obtain unsafe content only, instead of filtering it out.
-Furthermore, it might be misused to do adversarial content moderation, e.g.~suppress content from marginalized groups or ban certain topics (oppressing freedom of speech or press).
-Another trade-off needing consideration is determining the threshold between \textit{safe} and \textit{unsafe}.
-The choice of this threshold depends on the specific use case, whether prioritizing higher recall or specificity (\cf App.~Tab.~\ref{tab:results_lora}).
-Future work should explore this threshold in more detail.